Gideon Macon: Secretary to Governor William Berkeley

 Gideon Macon's father, William Macon of James City, Virginia, (formerly of Nottinghamshire, England) owned a Tavern House.
-Following Nathanial Bacon's rebellion which burned down the Virginia government offices, William rented his Tavern House to the Colonial Government of Virginia.
+Following Nathaniel Bacon's rebellion which burned down the Virginia government offices, William rented his Tavern House to the Colonial Government of Virginia.
 It is possible that Gideon Macon met the governor of Virginia in this building.
 Following William's death in 1684, the government continued leasing the property from William's widow, Ann Macon, for "...an allowance of 12,000 pounds of Tobacco for the use of her Tavern House as committee chambers, assembly roome, clk's office, and council chamber, etc.", until her death in 1699.

 Macon was secretary to Sir William Berkeley, who was appointed Governor of Virginia by King Charles I for two nonconsecutive terms.
 Macon's tenure came at the end of Governor Berkeley's second administration (1660–1677), and Macon served as his secretary in 1677.